Select your Audi model

 - Dry Overnight

 - Apply Audi Touch Up Paint – Like the primer, aim to layer the paint in numerous stages.
-Wait five to ten minutes between each layer.
+Wait twenty minutes between each layer.

 - Check – Once a few layers have been applied, see if the paint is in line with the area that surrounds it.
 If so, you are finished.
-If not, apply more Audio touch up paint.
+If not, apply more Audi ERA Paints Touch Up paint.

 - Dry Overnight